Can Cats Eat Watermelons Or Is It Bad For Them?

 Your precious feline friend won’t be able to taste the sweet juiciness.
 And it definitely won’t know that it’s taking in additional water or healthy nutrients.
 However, that won’t stop it from wanting to munch on more watermelon.

-And whatever happens – don’t ever let it roam near the seeds!
-If it starts playing with them, it can definitely swallow them.
-And that won’t be neither healthy, nor pleasant at all!
+And whatever happens – don’t ever let your cat roam near the seeds!
+If she starts playing with them, she could swallow them.
+And that won’t be healthy or pleasant at all!

 Last Updated on